 Withdrawal symptoms may extend past the acute stage.
 Symptoms that persist for weeks or months may be part of what is termed a post-acute withdrawal syndrome (PAWS).
 It is reported that 90% of opioid users will experience at least some PAWS symptoms.5 These may include:5

 - Cognitive difficulties, such as problems completing simple tasks.

 Symptoms can fluctuate, disappear, and reappear at any time.
 Stressful events may cause symptoms to worsen.

-Though the acute opioid withdrawal syndrome is not considered life-threatening, unlike withdrawal associated with alcohol and some sedative drugs, there is a potential for serious complications, such as:6
+Though the acute opioid withdrawal syndrome is not considered life-threatening, unlike withdrawal associated with alcohol and some sedative drugs, there is a potential for serious complications and adverse reactions, such as:6

 - Aspiration (vomiting and inhaling stomach contents into the lungs).
 This can result in lung infection or irritation.